PythonCharmers/python-future/docs/quickstart.rst

     import xmlrpc.client
     import xmlrpc.server

 and others.
-For a complete list, see :ref:`list-standard-library-renamed`.
+For a complete list, see :ref:`direct-imports`.

 .. _py2-dependencies: